-You need to read this chapter if you want an overview of the Terminal Server products Virtual modem feature.
+You need to read You need to read this chapter if you want an overview of the Terminal Server products Virtual this chapter if you modem feature. want to...

 This chapter provides information about the Vmodem feature of the Terminal Server, which provides "modem like" communication between two Terminal Server units on a network.
 This feature behaves like two modems connected across a telephone line.